Frequently Asked Questions

 422

-The server can parse such errors but cannot process them.
-Common in JSON semantic errors (e.g., null values; expecting a string but receiving a number or boolean, etc.).
+These errors can be parsed by the server but cannot be processed.
+Common with JSON semantic errors (e.g., null values; a value required to be a string but written as a number or boolean, etc.).

 429